MicrosoftDocs/Viva/Viva/solutions/introduction.md

 audience: Admin
 ---

-# Microsoft Viva Solutions
+# Microsoft Viva Accelerators

-Microsoft Viva Solutions can help you create foundation applications and workflows to solve common business problems.
+Microsoft Viva Accelerators can help you create foundation applications and workflows to solve common business problems.
 These solutions enable you to access, transform, and utilize your existing Microsoft data sources, such as Microsoft Viva Insights, Microsoft Viva Topics, and Microsoft Graph.
 The following solutions include step-by-step walkthroughs and code sample to help guide you.

 ## Data lake solutions